panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 The environment variables are not available during runtime in a browser.
 But modern bundlers like Vite and Webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.
-In webpack `EnvironmentPlugin` let's you expose the necessary variables.
+In webpack `EnvironmentPlugin` lets you expose the necessary variables.